-Appointment Before appointing a new member of Xero's leadership team, Xero undertakes appropriate background checks in relation to an appointee's character, experience, education, criminal record and bankruptcy history to determine that candidate's suitability.
-All members of Xero's leadership team are appointed pursuant to formal letters of appointment setting out the key terms and conditions of their appointment, including remuneration.
+Appointment Before appointing a new member of Xero's Executive Leadership Team, Xero undertakes appropriate background checks in relation to an appointee's character, experience, education, criminal record, and bankruptcy history to determine that candidate's suitability.
+All members of Xero's Executive Leadership Team are appointed pursuant to formal letters of appointment setting out the key terms and conditions of their appointment, including remuneration.

-Evaluation of the leadership team The Chair of the Board, with support from the P&R Committee, reviews and evaluates the CEO's performance and makes recommendations to the Board on the performance objectives for the CEO for the following year.
-The CEO, with oversight from the P&R Committee, reviews the performance of the rest of Xero's leadership team.
+Evaluation of the Executive Leadership Team The Chair of the Board, with support from the PR Committee, reviews and evaluates the CEO's performance and makes recommendations to the Board on the performance objectives for the CEO for the following year.
+The CEO, with oversight from the PR Committee, reviews the performance of the rest of Xero's Executive Leadership Team.

-The performance of Xero's leadership team is reviewed annually.
+The performance of Xero's Executive Leadership Team is reviewed annually.
 Performance reviews are conducted by assessing each executive's performance against specific quantitative and qualitative performance criteria.
-The assessment is then discussed with the P&R Committee.
-The performance criteria against which the executives are assessed are aligned with the financial and non-financial objectives of Xero.
+The assessment is then discussed with the PR Committee.
+The performance criteria against which the executives are assessed are aligned with Xero's strategy and long-term value creation.

-Performance reviews for Xero's leadership team took place for FY23 in accordance with this process.
-The remuneration, including outcomes resulting from the performance reviews, for the CEO and Chief Financial Officer (CFO) are detailed in the Remuneration Report within Xero's FY23 Annual Report, available on Xero's Investor Centre.
+Performance reviews for Xero's Executive Leadership Team took place for FY24 in accordance with this process.
+The remuneration, including outcomes resulting from the performance reviews, for the CEO and Chief Financial Officer (CFO) are detailed in the Remuneration Report within Xero's FY24 Annual Report, available on Xero's Investor Centre.